 The WND in-memory notifier for password changes provides the ability to notify all affected WND storages to reset their passwords.
 This feature is intended to prevent a password lockout for the user in the backend.
 However, this functionality can consume a significant amount of memory.
-To disable it, in one of the config/config.php. files, add the following configuration:
+To disable it, add the following configuration to your config/config.php.:

-'''

 'wnd.in memory notifier.enable' => false,

-'''